Save the Jamaican Iguana

 Although considered a global success story for conservation science, there is limited public education on the Jamaican Iguana locally.
 Many Jamaicans are afraid of lizards and tend to kill them.
 Other threats include mongoose, wild pigs and stray cats and dogs that attack them, their young and their nests.
 Destruction of the Hellshire Hills dry limestone forest for charcoal and land clearing threatens their habitat.

-In 2017 and 2019 JET hosted a workshop for students participating in our Schools’ Environment Programme (SEP) under the theme “Jamaican Iguanas: More than just two likkle lizard”.
+n 2017, 2019 and 2022 JET hosted workshops for students participating in our Schools’ Environment Programme (SEP) under the theme “Jamaican Iguanas: More than just two likkle lizard.
 The workshop covered the natural history and importance of the Jamaican Iguana, including an introduction to the Headstart Programme being run by the Hope Zoo and member organizations of the Jamaican Iguana Recovery Group (JIRG).
 Participants measured and weighed selected iguanas under supervision of the zoo staff.

 JET also partnered with the IIF and other local stakeholders to produce a PSA on the Jamaican Iguana which you can watch here.